supratikchatterjee16/academia/README.md

 Please update this README when adding a new branch.

 Elementary matter(101 course material) will be updated as README, at each subject/topic root.
-It will have examples, deep problems, exercise materials and everything in between, to manage knowledge as best as possible.
+It will have examples, deep problems, exercise materials and everything in between, to manage knowledge as best as possible.-->